NirantK/nirantk.github.io/content/community.md

 1. When sharing a link, provide context.
 Include a brief description of the link and its relevance to the community.
 This increases the likelihood that the link will be read.

-1. For hiring announcements, please fill out this form: [https://forms.gle/DRuZGp9z8UHpC8sw9](https://forms.gle/DRuZGp9z8UHpC8sw9).
+1. For hiring announcements, please fill out [this form](https://forms.gle/DRuZGp9z8UHpC8sw9).
 We will compile these and share them weekly with the group.
+Looking for jobs?
+See [open roles here](https://docs.google.com/spreadsheets/d/1WOlIw1vxnJXPLZpfcdpozhaR0TXN1hPuFQs_puL3Gn8/edit?resourcekey#gid=1112881564)

 1. Actively discourage and reserve the right to ban conversations about proven harm technologies.
 This definitely includes